Smilyy/WA-housing-ml-feasibility/WA_Housing_ML_Feasibility_Draft.md

 ## 8. Summary & Next-Step Options

-This assessment indicates that applying machine learning to residential housing price prediction in Western Australia may be feasible, subject to the availability, quality, and coverage of publicly accessible data.
+This report indicates that applying machine learning to residential housing price prediction in Western Australia may be feasible, subject to the availability, quality, and coverage of publicly accessible data.
 Feasibility at this stage should be regarded as conditional, with outcomes primarily constrained by data characteristics rather than modelling techniques.

 If initial feasibility is confirmed through further validation, reasonable next steps would include a **focused data audit** to verify key assumptions, followed by a small-scale proof of concept **(PoC)** to assess signal quality and baseline performance.
 Based on those findings, **scope refinement** with relevant stakeholders would be required to align expectations, define acceptable coverage, and determine whether further investment is justified.